Distracted-E421/Project-Datapunk/googleData.md

 # Drive
 Files you own that have been stored in your My Drive and Computers.

+Documents [DOCXorPDF]
+A document created by Microsoft Word or another word processing program.
+Drawings [JPGorPDF]
+Forms [ZIP]
+A zip archive per form, possibly containing multiple files within.
+Jamboard [PDF]
+A PDF render of the Jam doc.
+Presentations [PPTXorPDF]
+Scripts [JSON]
+A JSON script, such as those created by Google Apps Script.
+Spreadsheets [XLSXorPDF]
+An Excel spreadsheet created by Microsoft Excel or another spreadsheet program.
+Uploads [OGFormat]
+Files you have uploaded to Google Drive.

+[AdvancedSettings]
+Include named, published, and uploaded versions Include additional info for files and folders

 [MoreInfo]
 Important: Attempting to export files that exceed the maximum size limits may cause your export to fail.
 The following content is included in your download:
 Google Docs
 Document text
 Open and resolved comments, and open and resolved suggestions